HOW SHOULD WE DEFINE ART?

 But there is no doubt that art changes human life and the greatest art is what makes the greatest changes – even when it doesn’t seem all that “artsy” when it first makes its appearance.

-Bill Dobbins is a pro photographer located in the Westwood area of Los Angeles.
+Bill Dobbins is a pro photographer located in Los Angeles.
 He is a veteran photographer and videographer who has published eight books, including two fine art photo books:

 The Women: Photographs of The Top Female Bodybuilders (Artisan)